the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 				Save the COM number somewhere.
 You will need it for "c)Add avrdude.exe to Atmel Studio"

-			c)Add avrdude.exe to Atmel Studio
+			c) Add avrdude.exe to Atmel Studio

 				In Atmel Studio select:
 					Tools -> "External Tools"

 				Press the "Add" button.

-				For the new tool, fill out the feilds as follows:
+				For the new tool, fill out the fields as follows:

 					Title: Send to the Arduino Uno
 					Command: <put the full path to avrdude.exe here>